OpenGammaProject/Open-Gamma-Detector/software/README.md

 Flash the Pico by choosing the `Raspberry Pi Pico` under `Tools/Board/Raspberry Pi RP2040 Boards` and then selecting `Flash Size: 2MB (Sketch: 1984KB, FS: 64KB)`, leaving everything else at the default value.
 You can then press the big `Upload` button.

 You can also try to **overclock** the device if you want.
-You cannot really destroy anything as far as I know, so be experimental.
+You cannot destroy anything as far as I know, so be experimental.
 The worst thing that can happen is the Pico locking up and you needing to reflash it by holding the `BOOTSEL` button.
-Mine ran stable up until 250 MHz (almost double the stock clock!!!) and that had actually significantly improved the [detector dead time](https://hackaday.io/project/185211-all-in-one-gamma-ray-spectrometer/log/213190-pico-performance-improvements).
+Mine ran stable at up to 225 (with reduced core voltage) or 250 MHz (almost 100 MHz over stock clock!!!) and that had actually significantly improved the [detector dead time](https://hackaday.io/project/185211-all-in-one-gamma-ray-spectrometer/log/213190-pico-performance-improvements).
 Also flashing with `-Ofast` enabled also improved performance for me.

 ## Serial Interface